wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

 *2.2 Develop configuration standards for all system components.
 Assure that these standards address all known security vulnerabilities and are consistent with industry-accepted system hardening standards.
 Sources of industry-accepted system hardening standards may include, but are not limited to: Center for Internet Security (CIS), International Organization for Standardization (ISO), SysAdmin Audit Network Security (SANS), Institute National Institute of Standards Technology (NIST).*

-OSSEC includes out-of-the-box CIS baselines for Debian and Redhat and other baselines could be created for other systems or applications, just by adding the corresponding rootcheck file:
+Wazuh includes out-of-the-box CIS baselines for Debian and Redhat and other baselines could be created for other systems or applications, just by adding the corresponding rootcheck file:

 ::